Inaugural lecture Francqui Chair Prof. Dr. Gitta Kutyniok

 With great pleasure we announce that Professor Dr. Gitta Kutyniok will take up the Francqui Chair at the Department of Mathematics and Data Science (WIDS), research group Digital Mathematics (DIMA), VUB.

 Prof. Dr. Gitta Kutyniok is renowned for her mathematical approaches to solve problems from data science such as inverse problems in imaging science (feature extraction, inpainting, etc.) or analysis and classification of high-dimensional data.
-She is Einstein Professor of Mathematics and a professor of computer science and electrical engineering at the Technical University of Berlin.
+She was Einstein Professor of Mathematics and a professor of computer science and electrical engineering at the Technical University of Berlin.
 She exploits methodologies from the areas of applied harmonic analysis, approximation theory, compressed sensing, frame theory, and functional analysis.
 Possible applications include medicine such as magnetic resonance imaging and analysis of proteomics data as well as telecommunication such as massive MIMO.
 She was the Emmy-Noether Lecturer of the German Mathematical Society in 2013 and became a member of the Berlin-Brandenburg Academy of Sciences and Humanities in 2016.
 In 2019 she was named a SIAM Fellow "for contributions to applied harmonic analysis, compressed sensing, and imaging sciences".
 She has been selected as a plenary speaker at the eighth European Congress of Mathematics in 2020.
 Since 1st of October 2020 she is professor in Mathematical Data Science and Artificial Intelligence at the University of Munich (LMU).

 Deep Learning meets Modeling: Taking the Best out of Both Worlds

 When: Monday 30th November 2020 at 18:00.